Alex-Unnippillil/tictactoe/CONTRIBUTING.md

 ## How we work

 ### Branching strategy

 - Create a topic branch from the latest `main` for every change.
-Use short, descriptive names such as `feature/add-scoreboard`, `bugfix/fix-mobile-layout`, or `docs/update-readme`.
+Follow the naming pattern `agent/<role>/<task-id>-short-title` described in [`AGENTS.md`](AGENTS.md) so that asynchronous contributors can see ownership at a glance.
+Examples: `agent/frontend-dev/14-highlight-win` or `agent/docs/30-export-settings-guide`.
-- Keep branches focused on a single logical change.
-Avoid combining unrelated updates in the same branch.
+- Keep branches focused on a single logical change and avoid combining unrelated updates in the same branch.
 - Rebase your branch on top of `main` before opening or updating a pull request to reduce merge conflicts.

 ### Commit style

-- Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages (`feat: add responsive board layout`, `fix: correct hover styling`, etc.).
+- Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages (`feat: add responsive board layout`, `fix: correct hover styling`, etc.), matching the expectations documented in `AGENTS.md`.
 - Write atomic commits that capture a coherent piece of work.
 Avoid “WIP” commits; squash locally when necessary.
 - Include context in the body when the subject line alone is insufficient.
 Reference related issues using `Fixes #123` when appropriate.

 ### Pull requests

 - Provide a concise summary of the change, screenshots or GIFs for UI updates, and testing notes describing how you validated the change locally.
 - Ensure your branch is up to date with `main` and that all required checks are passing before requesting review.
 - Draft pull requests are welcome while work is in progress—convert to “Ready for review” once you have completed the checklist.